openmhealth/omh-dsu-ri/README.md

 #### Adding clients

-The authorization server manages the granting of access tokens according to the OAuth 2.0 specification.
+The authorization server manages the granting of access tokens to clients according to the OAuth 2.0 specification.
 Since it is good practice to not roll your own security infrastructure, we leverage [Spring Security OAuth 2.0](http://projects.spring.io/spring-security-oauth/) in this implementation.
 You can find the Spring Security OAuth 2.0 developer guide [here](http://projects.spring.io/spring-security-oauth/docs/oauth2.html).